melissawm/jax/docs/notebooks/thinking_in_jax.md

 - Using a just-in-time (JIT) compilation decorator, sequences of operations can be optimized together and run at once.
 - Not all JAX code can be JIT compiled, as it requires array shapes to be static & known at compile time.

-The fact that all JAX operations are expressed in terms of XLA allows JAX to use the XLA compiler to execute blocks of code very efficiently.
+JAX runs transparently on the GPU or TPU (falling back to CPU if you don't have one), with all JAX operations being expressed in terms of XLA.
+If we have a sequence of operations, we can use the [`jax.jit`](https://docs.jax.dev/en/latest/_autosummary/jax.jit.html) function to compile this sequence of operations together using the XLA compiler.

++++

 For example, consider this function that normalizes the rows of a 2D matrix, expressed in terms of `jax.numpy` operations: